-Preliminary Determination
+Final Determination

-The Scientific Committee, established by the Threatened Species Conservation Act, has made a Preliminary Determination to support a proposal to list the tree, Eucalyptus macarthurii H.Deane & Maiden as an ENDANGERED SPECIES in Part 1 of Schedule 1 of the Act, and as a consequence, to omit reference to Eucalyptus macarthurii H.Deane & Maiden from Part 1 of Schedule 2 (Vulnerable species) of the Act.
+The Scientific Committee, established by the Threatened Species Conservation Act, has made a Final Determination to list the tree, Eucalyptus macarthurii H.Deane & Maiden as an ENDANGERED SPECIES in Part 1 of Schedule 1 of the Act, and as a consequence, to omit reference to Eucalyptus macarthurii Deane & Maiden from Part 1 of Schedule 2 (Vulnerable species) of the Act.
 Listing of Endangered species is provided for by Part 2 of the Act.